BLCM/bl3mods/Apocalyptech/README.md

   for it when I wrote it.
 - `p2p_networker_element_fix.txt` - Adds a secondary element to the P2P
   Networker, so that switching elements works with the gun as-is.
+- `no_second_element_maliwan.txt` - Removes the second element that most Maliwan equipment lets you switch to.
+Doesn't affect special gun abilities like the D.N.A.
+No more blinky inventory screens!
+Omits the Vault Hero, so now that gun *does* to something special.
+This does *not* clear out the secondary element added by my `p2p_networker_element_fix` mod.
 - `enable_pendant_of_terra.txt` - Pendant of Terramorphous is a legendary
   artifact which is technically in the game data but was never added to the game.
 This adds it back in as a valid legendary artifact drop,